iboates/osm-charging-station-completeness/README.md

 Specify a study area with the `"studyArea"` key mapping to a valid GeoJSON to filter the results to a specific area.
 Note that this GeoJSON must contain only one feature and it must be a Polygon or a MultiPolygon.
-Specify a time interval with the `"timestamp"` key as follows:
+Specify a time interval with the `"timestamps"` key as follows:

 ```json
 {